 Società delle Api presents an artistic itinerary through the meadows of the Moulin des Ribes.
-The project was developed in collaboration with landscape architect Marco Bay, invited by Silvia Fiorucci Roman, the association’s founder, to observe and explore the vibrant features of this “flowered” landscape.
+The project was developed in collaboration with landscape architect Marco Bay, invited by Silvia Fiorucci, the association’s founder, to observe and explore the vibrant features of this “flowered” landscape.

 The spatiality proposed by Cristiano Raimondi differs from the canonical spaces of the gallery or museum, offering artists a new environment in which to express their creativity—a physical space that strives, in its horizontality, to redefine the hierarchies through which human beings relate to nature.